vezzolter/DSA/Algorithms/Sorting/Quicksort/Quicksort.md

 - **Space Complexity:**
   - **Array Implementation** — algorithm requires some space $O(\log n)$ on call stack to store function calls, and only in some of the worst cases it can go up to $O(n)$.
 - **Stability:**
   - **Unstable** — algorithm can swap two equal elements, thus altering their relative order.
-This happens because of depending on the pivot selection and paritioning strategy, equal elements may end up in different relative positions in the sorted output.
+This happens because of depending on the pivot selection and partitioning strategy, equal elements may end up in different relative positions in the sorted output.
-- **Adaptabillity:**
+- **Adaptability:**
    - **Non-Adaptive** — algorithm does not inherently adapt its strategy to different input distributions, i.e. it processes data through the same path of steps, regardless of their values.
 - **Storage:**
    - **Internal** — algorithm typically implemented to be an internal sorting.